jshiv/RocketpoolExitArbitrage/README.md

 ### Scenario 2: Flashloan Approach

-In this approach, the CLI constructs a transaction bundle that initially distributes all pools specified with the --minipool or --minipools flags.
+In this approach, the CLI constructs a transaction bundle that initially distributes all pools specified with the flags.
 It then adds an arbitrage transaction calculated based on the total amount of ETH collected.
+When using smartnode with the default docker configuration, you usually only need to add the address (`--minipool` or `--minipools`).
+If you modifyed the default port, use the  `--rpc-port` flag to set the new port.
+If you have an external eth1 client, use the `--rpc` flag.

 The workflow proceeds as follows: